mrasore98/baccarat/docs/tutorials/example1.md

 for the abstract method `simulation`.
 Let's call this class `PiSimulator`.
 When defining the class, we'll also define the parameters used in the simulation.

 To define the parameters, we'll add class attributes that are concrete instances of the the `Param` class.
-These concrete instances are actually decorators that also define a custom `generate` method.
+These concrete instances are actually descriptors that define a custom `generate` method.
-Accessing a parameter attribute on `PiSimulator` will return the value of that parameter's `generate` method.
+Accessing a parameter attribute on `PiSimulator` will return the value of that parameter's `generate` method as a NumPy array.
-Since this will typically be a random value, it is recommended to *assign values at the beginning of the `simulation` method*.
+Since these are NumPy arrays containing all the random values for the simulation at once, it is recommended to *assign them to variables at the beginning of the `simulation` method* for clarity and to enable vectorized operations.

 ```python
 from baccarat import Simulator